National Changhua University of Education

 The National Changhua University of Education (NCUE; 國立彰化師範大學) is a normal university in Changhua City, Changhua County, Taiwan.

 The university offers a variety of undergraduate and graduate programs in education, liberal arts, science, engineering, and management.

 It also has a Center for Teacher Education and Professional Development, which is responsible for training and certifying future teachers.

 History

 NCUE was initially established in 1745 as Baisha Academy.

 In August 1971, it was renamed to Taiwan Provincial College of Education.
 In 1980, it was renamed to National Taiwan College of Education.
 In August 1989, it was renamed again to become National Changhua University of Education.

 Campus

 NCUE has two campuses, Jin-De and Bao-Shan, both located in Changhua.

 Organization

 NCUE comprises seven colleges: Arts, Education, Engineering, Management, Science, Sports, and Technology and Vocational Education.

 Transportation

-The university is accessible east of Changhua Station of the Taiwan Railway Administration.
+The university is accessible east of Changhua Station of Taiwan Railway.